 Fitbit Zip Wireless

 For those wanting a budget-minded device on a budget — the Fitbit Zip is the best of both worlds.
 This rad device allows you to monitor activity on an integrated screen, while also linking to an app for more in-depth data monitoring.
 The device is fairly small and gives you simple data instantly.
 For more in-depth reporting on your activities, just log in to their app.
 It's accurate and easy to use.

 The main drawback is that you will need to periodically replace the battery as it wears out after only four to six months.
 Additionally, the Zip Wireless alone doesn't track sleep or stairs.
 These activities are only trackable with the help of the app.
 Those wanting a device that is affordable and super easy for tracking data on and off screen will love the Zip Wireless.

 Read review: Fitbit Zip Wireless

 CSX Simple Walking 3D

 The market for pedometers is a broad one.
-Technophiles are living "the quantified life" that enjoy the process and technology of monitoring their activity as much as they like the health benefits of increasing that activity.
-On the other end are Luddites that only want to know how much exercise they have partaken in and how much more they should do.
-Those in this latter category will love the CSX product.
-The CSX Simple Walking 3D the most straightforward model we have ever tested.
-It counts steps, displays that number in large print, and does nothing else.
-The count accumulates until you want to reset it.
+There are technophiles living the quantified life who enjoy the process of monitoring their activity and the health benefits of increasing that activity.
+On the other end of the spectrum are Luddites that only want to know how much exercise they are and should be doing.
+Those in this latter camp will love the Simple Walking 3D.
+This device is the most straightforward and accurate pedometer we've tested.
+The Simple 3D counts steps displaying step-count in large print and does nothing else.
+The user's step count accumulates until you reset it.
 That is all.
-Setup is super easy; the device is the most accurate in our test, and, while we didn't test it long enough to verify this, the LCD (liquid crystal display) and watch battery will work together to provide months of service between battery replacement intervals.
+Setup is super easy.
+The device is the most accurate in our test.
+And, while we didn't test it long enough to verify this, CSX claims that the LCD (liquid crystal display) and watch battery will work together to provide nearly a year of service.